jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Management-specification/Guizhou.md

 4. Data to be prepared prior to filing:

-   ①The color picture of the front and back of the personal ID card
+   ① The color picture of the front and back of the personal ID card

-   ②**Certificate of Domain Name (this should be provided when the quantity of the submitting domain name in this time is ≥4)**
+   ② **Certificate of Domain Name (this should be provided when the quantity of the submitting domain name in this time is ≥4)**